-Such factors include, without limitation, product delays, retail acceptance of the our products, industry competition, rapid changes in technology and industry standards, protection of proprietary rights, maintenance of relationships with key personnel and vendors and third party developers, international economic and political conditions, integration of recently acquired subsidiaries and identification of suitable future acquisition opportunities.
+Such factors include, without limitation, product delays, retail acceptance of our products, industry competition, rapid changes in technology and industry standards, protection of proprietary rights, maintenance of relationships with key personnel, vendors and third party developers, international economic and political conditions, integration of recently acquired subsidiaries and identification of suitable future acquisition opportunities.

-These important factors and other factors that potentially could affect the company's financial results are described in our filings with the Security and Exchange Commision, including the company's most recent Annual Report on Form 10-K and the Quarterly Reports on Form 10-Q.
+These important factors and other factors that potentially could affect the company's financial results are described in our filings with the Security and Exchange Commission, including the company's most recent Annual Report on Form 10-K and Quarterly Reports on Form 10-Q.